Enhancing Object Discovery for Unsupervised Instance Segmentation and Object Detection: Experiments

 \subsection{Ablation Study}

-\tabref{tab:ablation_cutonce} reports the ablation study of the hyperparameters introduced by CutOnce, where the detector is trained only once. \figref{fig:ablation_cutonce} visualizes the ablation study of the two modules introduced in CutOnce for enhanced object discovery.
-It is evident that when both optimization modules for NCut are combined, the top three salient objects are well preserved, with accurate localization and segmentation.
-In contrast, removing either module often leads to poor mask boundaries for certain objects.
+\tabref{tab:ablation_cutonce} reports the \textit{ablation study of the hyperparameters introduced by CutOnce*, where the detector is trained only once.}

+\Figref{fig:ablation_cutonce} visualizes the ablation study of two NCut refinement modules introduced in CutOnce for enhanced object discovery.
+It is evident that when the two modules are combined, CutOnce can finely segment the three most salient targets, whereas removing either module often results in poor mask boundaries for certain objects.

 \tabref{tab:ablation_coler} reports the impact of each component in COLER on the final results across two datasets.
-Each component contributes to performance improvements to varying degrees, but the boundary enhancement module proves to be the most critical for boosting overall performance.
-Additionally, copy-paste augmentation~\cite{copypaste} and self-training during the training process also contribute significantly to the overall improvement of COLER.
+Each component contributes to performance improvements to varying degrees, but boundary augmentation module proves to be the most critical for boosting performance.
+Additionally, copy-paste augmentation~\citep{copypaste} and self-training during the training process also contribute significantly to the overall improvement of COLER.

-\tabref{tab:self_train} reports the impact of the number of self-training rounds on the final performance of COLER.
-The first round of self-training improves all metrics, while the second round causes some of them to drop.
+\tabref{tab:self_train} reports the impact of the number of self-training rounds on the final results of COLER.
+The results after the first, second, and third rounds of self-training show steady improvements, while the gain in the fourth round becomes almost negligible. \textit{By default, COLER uses 3 rounds of self-training.}